Noncolliding Macdonald Walks with an Absorbing Wall: Review of Macdonald polynomials

 Here and throughout the paper by $\mathbf{1}_{A}$ we denote the indicator of the event (or condition) $A$.
 For the link \eqref{eq:traditional_links_Q} we also used \eqref{eq:P_skew_single_variable_dual}.

 The links \eqref{eq:traditional_links_Lambda}--\eqref{eq:traditional_links_Q} satisfy the following intertwining relation:

 where the second identity holds for all $\lambda\in \mathbb{Y}(N)$, $\varkappa\in \mathbb{Y}(N-1)$, and is simply a more detailed rewriting of the first one.
-Intertwining relation \eqref{eq:traditional_intertwining} follows from the skew Cauchy identity, for example, see \cite[Proposition 2.3.1]{BorodinCorwin2011Macdonald}.
+Intertwining relation~\eqref{eq:traditional_intertwining} follows from the skew Cauchy identity, for example, see \cite[Proposition~2.3.1]{BorodinCorwin2011Macdonald}.

-The Markov chain on $\mathbb{Y}(N)$ defined by the operator $Q_N$ is traditionally viewed as the Macdonald deformation of the Dyson Brownian motion, see, for example, \cite{BorFerr2008DF}, \cite{GorinShkolnikov2012} for the Schur $q=t$ case, and also \cite{GorinShkolnikov2014} for the general $\beta$ version based on Jack symmetric polynomials.
-For the classical $\beta=2$ Dyson Brownian motion (coming from the Gaussian Unitary Ensemble of random matrices), intertwining relations were investigated in \cite{warren2005dyson}.
+The Markov chain on $\mathbb{Y}(N)$ defined by the operator $Q_N$ is traditionally viewed as the Macdonald deformation of the Dyson Brownian motion, see, for example, \cite{BorFerr2008DF, GorinShkolnikov2012} for the Schur $q=t$ case, and also \cite{GorinShkolnikov2014} for the general $\beta$ version based on Jack symmetric polynomials.
+For the classical $\beta=2$ Dyson Brownian motion (coming from the Gaussian unitary ensemble of random matrices), intertwining relations were investigated in \cite{warren2005dyson}.

-In this paper we take a limit of the links $\Lambda^{N}_{N-1}$ as $N\to\infty$ to construct a new Markov process $\Upsilon_m$ of $m$ noncolliding particles depending on the Macdonald parameters $(q,t)$.
-This process, too, may be viewed as another Macdonald deformation of the Dyson Brownian motion (in particular, our process also admits a diffusive scaling to the Dyson Brownian motion).
-However, in contrast with $Q_N$, the noncolliding particles under $\Upsilon_m$ have negative drift and evolve in the presence of an absorbing wall at zero.
+In this paper we take a limit of the links $\Lambda^{N}_{N-1}$ as $N\to\infty$ to construct a new Markov process~$\Upsilon_m$ of~$m$ noncolliding particles depending on the Macdonald parameters~$(q,t)$.
+This process, too, may be viewed as another Macdonald deformation of the Dyson Brownian motion (in particular, our process admits a diffusive scaling to the Dyson Brownian motion).
+We also note that in the limit we consider, the matrix elements of the operators $Q_N$ corresponding to our scaling tend to zero.
+Thus, it is not clear whether the limiting Markov chains coming from~$\Lambda^{N}_{N-1}$ admit any intertwining relation like \eqref{eq:traditional_intertwining}.
+In contrast, they are going to be consistent for different numbers of particles, see Proposition~\ref{prop:consistency} below.